An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Analysis

 for all $n\geq N^*$ and $h_{X_n} \leq h_0$. \end{theorem}

 We discuss some of the assumptions of Theorem~\ref{thm:convergence} in the context of our problem.
 The third assumption is a regularity constraint on the ground truth.
 Since we are mostly concerned with identifying the solution to the Poisson equation, this is reasonable to impose.
-Assuming that $u^*$ is a solution to the Poisson equation (for sufficiently regular domain and source term), we would expect at the minimum $u^* \in H^2(\Omega)$, which satisfies (iii) up to $d = 3$, e.g. picking $\gamma = 0.5$ when $d=3$.
+Assuming that $u^*$ is a solution to the Poisson equation (for sufficiently regular domain and source term), we would expect at the minimum $u^* \in H^2(\Omega)$ in light of Proposition~\ref{prop:regularity}, which satisfies (iii) up to $d = 3$, e.g. picking $\gamma = 0.5$ when $d=3$.
 Observe that we may have convergence for \emph{any} sufficiently smooth ground truth field, not just solutions to the assumed PDE.
 This is relevant, for instance, in the case of model-misspecification.
 This could result from an incorrectly identified source or perhaps $u^*$ is better modeled by the nonlinear Poisson equation, among others.

 Assumption (iv) is a regularity constraint on the prior mean function, $u^0$.
 As with assumption (iii), this is easy to satisfy, as $u^0(\cdot;\lambda)$ is exactly a solution to the Poisson equation for any $\lambda$.
-As an example, if we represent $q$ as a neural network with a smooth activation function, then this assumption trivially holds, even as the network weights are updated.
+As an example, if we represent $q$ as a neural network with a smooth activation function or as a GP with smooth sample paths, then this assumption trivially holds, even as the network weights are updated.

 The final assumption is related to how the hyperparameters are learned.
 The quantities $\tau^-$ and $\tau^+$ are essentially $\lim\inf \tau(\hat{\lambda}_n)$ and $\lim\sup \tau(\hat{\lambda}_n)$.
 This assumption simply requires the the RKHS of the prior covariance to remain sufficiently smooth as the hyperparameters are optimized, and immediately holds if $\lambda$ is kept fixed.
 In our physics-informed prior, $q$ does not enter the covariance, so this is only an assumption on $\beta$.
-Restricting $\beta$ to $0<\beta<\infty$ will satisfy this condition, as the RKHS does not change as $\beta$ moves.
+Restricting $\beta$ to a compact interval will satisfy this condition, as the RKHS does not change as $\beta$ moves.
 We encourage the reader to refer to~\cite{teckentrup2020convergence} for details on optimal convergence rates.

 With this out of the way, we can prove the following convergence theorem.